EnergyModelsX/EnergyModelsFlex.jl/docs/src/nodes/sink/perioddemand.md

 # [PeriodDemandSink node](@id nodes-perioddemandsink)

-[`PeriodDemandSink`](@ref) nodes represent flexible demand sinks where demand must be fulfilled within defined periods (e.g. daily or weekly), rather than in each individual operational time step. **A *period* is thus a consecutive range of operational periods, that together will model e.g. a day or a week etc.**
+[`PeriodDemandSink`](@ref) nodes represent flexible demand sinks where demand must be fulfilled within defined periods (*e.g.* daily or weekly), rather than in each individual operational time step.
+**A *period* is thus a consecutive range of operational periods, that together will model ,*e.g.*, a day or a week etc.**

-This node can, e.g., be combined with [`MinUpDownTimeNode`](@ref), to allow production to be moved to the time of the day when it is cheapest because of, e.g., energy or production costs.
+This node can, *e.g.*, be combined with [`MinUpDownTimeNode`](@ref), to allow production to be moved to the time of the day when it is cheapest because of, *e.g.*, energy or production costs.

-!!! tip "See example"
+!!! tip "Example"
     This node is included in an [example](@ref examples-flexible_demand) to demonstrate flexible demand.

-!!! warning
+!!! warning "TimeStructure for node"
-    This node is designed for **uniform timestep durations**.
-Irregular durations may cause misalignment of shifted loads.
+    This node is designed for **uniform or repetitive duration of operational periods**.
+    Irregular durations may cause misalignment of shifted loads, especially if the field `period_length` does not align with the chosen [`SimpleTimes`](@extref TimeStruct.SimpleTimes) structure representing the operational periods.

 ## [Introduced type and its fields](@id nodes-perioddemandsink-fields)

 The [`PeriodDemandSink`](@ref) node extends the [`Sink`](@ref) functionality by introducing aggregated demand over fixed-length periods.
 This is useful for representing flexible loads like electric vehicle charging or industrial batch processes, where exact timing of delivery is flexible.

 !!! note "Abstract supertype"
     `PeriodDemandSink` is defined as a subtype of [`AbstractPeriodDemandSink`](@ref EnergyModelsFlex.AbstractPeriodDemandSink), and constraints are put on this supertype.
     By subtyping `AbstractPeriodDemandSink`, you can easily extend the functionality of this node.

 The fields of a [`PeriodDemandSink`](@ref) node are given as:

 - **`id`**:\
-  A general identifier for the node.
+  The field `id` is only used for providing a name to the node.
 - **`period_length::Int`**:\
   Defines how many operational periods are included in a single demand period.\
-  For instance, if operational periods are 1 hour and `period_length = 24`, then each demand period spans one day.
+  For instance, if the duration of the operational periods is 1 hour and `period_length = 24`, then each demand period spans one day.
   The demand of this node (for a given day, see below) must then be filled on a daily basis, without any restrictions on *when* during the day the demand must be filled.

-  !!! warning "Multiple `PeriodDemandSink`s"
-      Note that if multiple `PeriodDemandSink`-nodes are used in the same energy system, they must all have the same [`number_of_periods`](@ref EnergyModelsFlex.number_of_periods) i.e. `n.period_length`.

 - **`period_demand::Vector{<:Real}`**:\
   The total demand to be met during each demand period.
-The length of this vector should match the number of periods (e.g., days) in the time structure.
+The length of this vector should match the number of periods (*e.g.*, days) in the time structure.
 If the time structure represents on year with hourly resolution, this vector must then have 365 elements.

   !!! warning "Time consistency"
       Ensure that the `period_demand` vector length aligns with the total time horizon divided by `period_length`.
 Mismatches can lead to indexing errors or inconsistent demand enforcement.

 - **`cap::TimeProfile`**:\
   The maximum amount of demand that can be met in each operational period.
-This acts as a capacity on instantaneous delivery, while `period_demand` enforces total energy delivered.
+  This acts as a capacity on instantaneous delivery, while `period_demand` enforces total energy delivered within the chosen period.
 - **`penalty::Dict{Symbol,<:TimeProfile}`**:\
-  Specifies penalties for both surplus and deficit in demand delivery at the period level.\
+  The penalty dictionary is used for providing penalties for soft constraints to allow for both over and under delivering the demand.\
-  Must include the keys `:surplus` and `:deficit`.
+  It must include the fields `:surplus` and `:deficit`.
+  In addition, it is crucial that the sum of both values is larger than 0 to avoid an unconstrained model.

+  !!! warning "Chosen values"
+      The current implementation does not represent the proper cost due to the summation.
+      Instead, you must consider the duration of an operational period and the field `period_length` when providing a value.
+      In this case, the value should be multiplied by ``1/(period_length(n) \times duration(t)``.

 - **`input::Dict{<:Resource,<:Real}`**:\
-  Describes the energy input required to meet demand, with conversion factors.
+  The field `input` includes [`Resource`](@extref EnergyModelsBase.Resource)s with their corresponding conversion factors as dictionaries.\
+  All values have to be non-negative.
 - **`data::Vector{Data}`**:\
-  An optional field to pass in investment- or emissions-related metadata.
-The default constructor omits this, initializing to an empty vector.
+  An entry for providing additional data to the model.
+  In the current version, it is used for both providing `EmissionsData` and additional investment data when [`EnergyModelsInvestments`](https://energymodelsx.github.io/EnergyModelsInvestments.jl/) is used.

 !!! note
     Unlike [`RefSink`](@extref EnergyModelsBase.RefSink), the delivery of demand here is flexible within each demand period.
     This is helpful for modeling demand that can shift within a day or week.

 ## [Mathematical description](@id nodes-perioddemandsink-math)